irrdnet/irrd/docs/admins/availability-and-migration.rst

 IRRd retains invalid or out of scope objects, and they may become visible again if their status is changed by a configuration or ROA change.
-However, a standby instance using exports and NRTM will never see objects that are invalid or out of scope on the active instance, as they are not included in mirroring.
+However, a standby or query-only instance using exports and NRTM will never see objects that are invalid or out of scope on the active instance, as they are not included in mirroring.
 Upon promoting a standby instance to an active instance, these objects are lost permanently.

-For the same reasons, standby and read-only instances that receive their data over NRTM can not be queried for RPKI invalid or out of scope objects, as they never see these objects.
+For the same reasons, standby and query-only instances that receive their data over NRTM can not be queried for RPKI invalid or out of scope objects, as they never see these objects.